Adult Contemporary (chart): Other formats

 Contemporary Christian music has also been relatively successful in crossing over to mainstream radio.
 In the mid-1980s, the most successful CCM artist at the time, Amy Grant, crossed over into secular music with the 1985 single "Find a Way", which became a Top Ten AC hit and a No. 1 Christian single simultaneously.
 In the 1990s and into the 2000s, other artists such as Lifehouse, MercyMe, Natalie Grant, Kathy Troccoli, Sixpence None the Richer, Steven Curtis Chapman, and Michael W. Smith have crossed in between the Christian and secular worlds with little disapproval from their fan bases.

 Many notable classic rock artists have also crossed over to the adult contemporary chart as well by way of releasing power ballads.
 Artists such as Journey, Foreigner, Pat Benatar, and John Mellencamp among many other artists have had AC chart hits in addition to charting on the Mainstream Rock chart.
 In addition, newer recordings by established classic rock artists have also gotten some airplay on adult contemporary stations.
 Heart, Bob Seger, and Elton John are just some of the artists to have some of their 21st-century songs played on adult contemporary.

-In addition, some classic rock artists who's songs did not chart on the adult contemporary chart during their initial heyday have been played on AC stations in recent years: Whitesnake with Here I Go Again, Joan Jett with I Love Rock and Roll, and Def Leppard with Pour Some Sugar on Me among other artists.
+In addition, some classic rock artists whose songs did not chart on the adult contemporary chart during their initial heyday have been played on AC stations in recent years: Whitesnake with Here I Go Again, Joan Jett with I Love Rock and Roll, and Def Leppard with Pour Some Sugar on Me among other artists.